Adjusting Payments

 Zero out or reduce the payment by changing the paid amount to:

-• Zero - If removing the entire payment
+1. Zero — if removing the entire payment.

-• Partial amount - If only part of the payment needs to stay against the invoice
+2. Partial amount — if only part of the payment needs to stay against the invoice.

-On the Payment Change screen, you'll see several options:
+On the Payment Change screen, you will see several options:

-• Uncheck this box if you're cutting a refund check to the customer instead
+Prepaid Credit — Uncheck "Create a Prepaid credit"Use this if you are cutting a refund check to the customer instead.

 Example Scenario